How to Start a Leaf-Raking Business

 You’ll also need a certain amount of knowledge, including:

 - How to rake leaves quickly and efficiently.
-Popular Mechanics has a list of professional leaf-raking tips, if you need a good starting point.
+Better Homes & Gardens has a list of professional leaf-raking tips, if you need a good starting point.

 - How to remove leaves from tough-to-reach places.
 You’re likely to spend a lot of time pulling leaves out of shrubberies, gutters, kids’ playhouses and other places they get stuck.

 - Town and city ordinances on leaf raking and leaf removal.
 Some towns require leaves to be placed in biodegradable bags.
 Others require leaves to be put into clearly marked compost bins.
 Many cities have designated leaf pick-up days.
 Check the rules for your area.

 For leaf-raking services, you’re going to want to charge enough that you make a profit, but not so much that your clients wonder if they could get a professional lawn care company for less cash.